Russian version

 Companies without the right to invite and employ foreigners i.e. non-Russian residents have, in the past, opted to bring their teachers into the country on one year multiple entry visas.
 Unfortuantely for these companies, the law has now changed and a recent decree (Decree 635 signed into law on October 4th, 2007) states that holders of the aforementioned one year multiple entry visas may only be present on Russian territiory for a maximum of three months in any six month period.

-Migration Cards: If visas weren't enough, travellers to Russia are now required by law to fill in a migration card prior to passing through customs.
-Less a card and more a piece of paper, the migration card is obtained before entry into Russia.
-Airline attendants distribute migration cards just prior to landing while train conductors do so just prior to crossing the frontier into Russia.
-This form MUST be filled in prior to going through passport control AND must be stamped by the passport control official and returned to the voyager.
-At times, the voyager will have to insist on having the form stamped though this is becoming less of a problem.
-Failure to do so will delay registration of your visa and most likely result in a fine.
+Teachers, entering the country via train, will usually have to fill in the form themselves.
+This form, which is given out on the train before crossing the border must be filled in prior to going through passport control AND must be stamped by the passport control official and one copy of it returned to the voyager.
 Please note the form has two identical sections: A and B. The section on the right is identical to that on the left.
 Both sections must be filled in.
 Section A - Entry will be kept by passport control.
 Section B will be returned to you by the customs official.
 On leaving Russia, you will need to surrender Section B.

 The Language Link Commitment